 Gordon Smith an Independent Financial Adviser in Wren Sterling’s Holywood office in Northern Ireland discussed some client cases where the Money Purchase Annual Allowance was triggered:

 “Unless you’re confident that you won’t be contributing large sums to your pension in future, most will avoid triggering the Money Purchase Annual Allowance.
-I have had clients that still been contributing around three, four, five thousand pounds a year, who needed an ad-hoc lump sum for a house move or a once-in-a-lifetime trip and have chosen to trigger the Money Purchase Annual Allowance.
+I have had clients that have still been contributing around three, four, five thousand pounds a year, who needed an ad-hoc lump sum for a house move or a once-in-a-lifetime trip and have chosen to trigger the Money Purchase Annual Allowance.

 “In these cases, we’ve always warned them of the possible Annual Allowance charge, particularly for those with a phased retirement who are still contributing to a workplace pension.
 The increase to £10,000 has certainly been welcome as this limit had affected a lot more people over time thanks to Auto Enrolment pensions and inflation.
 While most people I deal with are at retirement stage we always discuss the Money Purchase Annual Allowance as retirement doesn’t suit everybody.”